Finite Neural Networks as Mixtures of Gaussian Processes: From Provable Error Bounds to Prior Selection: Stochastic Neural Networks as Gaussian Mixture Models

-\begin{remark} The approach described in Eqn \eqref{eq:q_nn(x),k} leads to a Gaussian mixture distribution $q_{nn(\vx)}$ under the assumption that the weight distribution $p_{\vw}$ is Gaussian.
-In the more general case, where $p_{\vw}$ is non-Gaussian, one can always recursively approximate $p_{L_{\vw_k}(\vz)}$ for each $k$ by a discrete distribution using the signature operation.
-That is, $p_{L_{\vw_k}(\vz)}$ in Eqn.~\eqref{eq:q_nn(x),k:actiLinOperation} is replaced with $q_{L_{\vw_k}(\vz)}= L_{\vw_k}(\vz)\#\signature_{\sC_{\vw_k}}\#p_{\vw_k}$, where $\sC_{\vw_k}\subset\eucl^{(n_{k+1}+1)\times (n_k+1)}$ is the set of signature locations. \mbox{Applying} this additional operation,\footnote{In Proposition \ref{prop:wasser4approxLinearOperation} in Appendix \ref{append:wasser4SNNs}, it is shown how to formally account for the additional approximation error introduced by this additional signature operation.} Eqn \eqref{eq:q_nn(x),k} will lead to a discrete distribution for $q_{nn(\vx)}$. \end{remark}
+\begin{remark} The approach described in Eqn \eqref{eq:q_nn(x),k} leads to a Gaussian mixture distribution $q_{nn(\vx)}$ under the assumption that the parameter distributions $p_{\vw_k}$ are Gaussian.
+In the more general case, where $p_{\vw_k}$ is non-Gaussian, one can always recursively approximate $L^{\vw_k}(\vz)\#p_{\vw_k}$ for each $k$ by a discrete distribution using the signature operation.
+That is, $L^{\vw_k}(\vz)\#p_{\vw_k}$ in Eqn~\eqref{eq:q_nn(x),k:actiLinOperation} is replaced with $L^{\vw_k}(\vz)\#\signature_{\sC_{\vw_k}}\#p_{\vw_k}$, where $\sC_{\vw_k}$ is the set of signature locations.
+Applying this additional operation, Eqn \eqref{eq:q_nn(x),k} will lead to a discrete distribution for $q_{nn(\vx)}$. \end{remark}